SOliv1/boutique_ado_v1/readme/README3.md

                 test card no =
                 4242424242424242
-## Stripes Part 8
+## Stripes Part 8 & 9
-        Add a border around the checkout_success.html
+        Add a *border* around the checkout_success.html - add summary to order checkout success page. add an *overlay* to checkout success page and then add to the checkout css page as well at the bottom Add a loading spinner in checkout.html